As an Amazon Associate I earn from qualifying purchases.

 If you’re imagining jumping on the tramp as a kid and thinking it was super easy you’re in for a shock.
 15 minutes of bouncing is enough to have me dripping in sweat.

 We reviewed several options in our full rebounders for large adults article but I personally own and use the bellicon Plus which supports up to 440lbs.

 How To Choose Home Exercise Equipment When You’re Obese

 When it comes down to it, any type of workout equipment you choose will do the job.
 Don’t base your choice simply on what will burn the most calories.
 Instead, try to find an option that you can see yourself legitimately enjoying.

 As long as the item you choose will support your weight and is within your abilities, it’s a good choice.

 When it comes to weight loss (or anything else, really) I am not good at moderation.
-I’m either going to follow my diet plan to the “T” and drive my wife nuts or I am going to eat an entire pie whenever I feel like.
+I’m either going to follow my diet plan to the “T” and drive my wife nuts or I am going to eat an entire pie whenever I feel like it.
 There is no in-between.

 However, to be successful in my weight loss journey I had to lose that bull-crap mentality.
-The truth is, being extreme about home exercise if your morbidly obese can be extremely detrimental to your overall progress.
+The truth is, being extreme about home exercise if you are morbidly obese can be extremely detrimental to your overall progress.